 SE 7.
 Spacial Visualization: Spatial visualization is the ability to manipulate 2D and 3D shapes in one's mind.
 In this course, students will perform exercises that increase their spatial visualization skills.
 Prerequisites: None.

 SE 9.
 Algorithms and Programming for Structural Engineering: Introduction to the Matlab environment.
 Variables and types, statements, functions, blocks, loops, and branches.
 Algorithm development.
 Functions, function handles, input and output arguments.
 Data encapsulation and object-oriented programming.
 Toolboxes and libraries.
 Models from physics (mechanical and thermodynamics) are used in exercises and projects.
-Prerequisites: grades of C- or better in Math 20D, and Math 20F (20F may be concurrent).
+Prerequisites: grades of C- or better in Math 20D and Math 18 (formerly Math 20F).

 SE 101A.
 Mechanics I: Statics: Statics of particles and rigid bodies in two and three dimensions using vector representation; free body diagrams; analysis of trusses, frames, and machines; internal forces; shear force and bending moment diagrams; equilibrium problems with friction; introduction to moment of inertia.
 Prerequisites: grade of C- or better in Math 20C and Phys.
 2A.

 SE 101B.
 Mechanics II - Dynamics: Kinematics and kinetics of particles and rigid bodies in 2-D and 3-D motion using vector representation; Newton’s second law; work, energy, and power; conservative forces, conservation principles; linear and angular impulse and momentum, and impact; Coriolis acceleration; rotating reference frames.
 Prerequisites: grades of C- or better in SE 101A (or MAE 130A).